vareshka0101/Memory_game/README.md

-# Игра "Последовательность Чисел"

-## Описание
+## Memory Game

-Это простая игра, в которой пользователю показывается последовательность чисел на короткое время, а затем пользователь должен ввести эту последовательность в правильном порядке. Игра создана с использованием Vite и React.
+This is a simple game where the user is shown a sequence of numbers for a short time, and then the user must enter the sequence in the correct order.
+The game is created using Vite and React.

-## Технологии
+## Technologies

 *   React
 *   Vite
 *   JavaScript

-## Установка
+## Installation

-1.  Клонируйте репозиторий:
+1. Clone the repository:

     ```bash
     git clone [https://github.com/vareshka0101/Memory_game]
     cd memory_game
     ```

-2.  Установите зависимости:
+2. Install dependencies:

     ```bash
     npm install  # или yarn install, pnpm install
     ```

-## Запуск:
+## Running:

 npm run dev  # или yarn dev, pnpm dev